How to tag responses

 Step 3

-Text box to add new tag has example Vandalism.
+Text box to add new tag has example Pedestrianised streets.
 Other tags are available as checkboxes with delete selected tags button.

 Step 4

-Once you have added in your tags, you can then tag each question appropriately, by ticking the boxes for the tags you wish to apply to that response:
+Once you have added in your list of tags to select from, you can then review each respondent's answer and apply them as appropriate by ticking the check-box for each tag you wish to apply to that response:

 An example text answer describes that there is anti-social behaviour and drug activity in the area.
 These are quantitatively checked in checkboxes by an analyst with various tag options.